-Online shopping service - allows you to get rare items made by small family factories in Asia
+With us you can get rare items made by small family factories in Tibet & Nepal

 Dzi Beads Altar Items Buddhist Statues Silver Jewelry

-We started in 2015 as a supplier of famous energy seeds - Rudraksha & Bodhi from Nepal.
-Now we providing an online shopping service with various of categories Tibetan and Nepali Goods.
-Most of products we sell are made by hand in Nepalese and Tibetan family factories.
+We started in 2015 as a supplier of famous bio-energy seeds Rudraksha & Bodhi from Nepal.
+Now we providing online shopping service with various categories of Tibetan & Nepali Goods.
+Goods we sell are handmade by family factories in Nepal & Tibet.